material-components/material-components-ios/components/Cards/docs/accessibility.md

 #### Accessibility for Cards in a Collection

-Since assistive technologies visit all card in a collection in a sequential order, it is often easier to distinguish between elements that belong to different card by aggregating all the card's information to a single sentence.
-This can be done by setting an appropriate
+Since assistive technologies visit all cards in a collection in a sequential order, it is often easier to distinguish between elements that belong to different cards by aggregating all the card's information to a single sentence.
+This can be done by setting an appropriate [`accessibilityLabel`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel) for the card.
-[`accessibilityLabel`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel)
-for the card.
 Additionally, set the card's [`isAccessiblityElement`](https://developer.apple.com/documentation/objectivec/nsobject/1615141-isaccessibilityelement) to on.
 Cards are a container element and setting isAccessibiltElement for a container turns off individually selecting its subelements.

 Swift
 ```swift